 Brantley was key figure in Purdue’s run of success in the Big Ten Conference in the mid-90s.
 He helped the Boilermakers to three Big Ten Championships, serving as the team captain of the 1995-96 squad that posted a 26-6 overall record, a 15-3 Big Ten mark and the No. 1 seed in the NCAA Tournament’s West Region.

 During his time at Purdue, Brantley competed on three NCAA Tournament teams (1994-96) and one NIT Tournament squad (1992).
-He finished his career appearing in 129 games, the 10th-most in school history and scoring 803 points with 591 rebounds and 114 blocks, the sixth most in a career in Purdue history.
-He was honored with the team's Courage Award in 1995, the Doc Combs "Play Hard" Award in 1996 and he shared the John Wooden Most Valuable Player Award in 1996.
+He finished his career appearing in 129 games, scoring 803 points with 591 rebounds and 114 blocks, the seventh most in a career in Purdue history.
+He was honored with the team’s Courage Award in 1995, the Doc Combs “Play Hard” Award in 1996 and he shared the John Wooden Most Valuable Player Award in 1996.

 Following his stint in West Lafayette, Brantley participated in the Indiana Pacers Training Camp and then played professionally in Spain, Finland, England, Italy, Greece, France and the American Basketball Association (ABA).
 Brantley won rebounding titles in four different leagues and was a four-time MVP, earning English League All-Star Team honors in 2000.

 He was a member of the Purdue Athletic Advisory Council and graduated with a Bachelor of Arts degree in Restaurant and Hotel Management.

 All three of Painter’s assistants hail from Indiana as Brantley played his high school basketball at Andrean High School in East Chicago.
 He joins Greg Gary (Anderson Highland High School) and Jack Owens (Indianapolis Washington High School) as Indiana natives, in addition to Painter (Muncie Delta High School).